 There are several features of boleite that make it of particular interest to collectors.
 For one thing, it has an unusual chemical composition, being a hydrated lead copper silver chloride hydroxide.
 It contains significant quantities of these metals, with about 49% lead, 14% copper and 9% silver.
 Secondly, it has a fascinating crystal structure, since boleite is always pseudocubically twinned.
 That is, each cube-like crystal of boleite is actually composed of three rectangular box-like crystals oriented at right angles to each other.
 Boleite also has a very attractive indigo color and some very rare transparent crystals have been cut as gemstones.

-Like other halide minerals, such as fluorite, boleite is quite soft, with a hardness rating on the Mohs scale of 3 to 3.5.
+Like other halide minerals, such as fluorite, boleite is quite soft, with a Mohs hardness rating of only 3 to 3.5.
 It has a vitreous to pearly luster.
 It is an unusually dense mineral, with a specific gravity of 5.05.
 Only a few minerals, such as hematite and cassiterite, have a higher density.
-Boleite's refractive index is also very high at 2.03-2.05, higher than sapphire, sphene and demantoid garnet.
+Boleite's refractive index is also very high at 2.03-2.05; higher than sapphire, sphene and demantoid garnet.

 In addition to cumengite, there are a number of other minerals associated with boleite, including pseudoboleite, chloroxiphite, paralaurionite, matlockite, chlorargyrite, bideauxite, atacamite, mendipite and diaboleite.

-In addition to the type location in Baja, Mexico, boleite has been found in Australia at Broken Hill in New South Wales; in the United States in Mammoth District, Arizona; and in England in the Mendip Hills in Somerset.
+In addition to the deposit in Baja, Mexico, boleite has been found in Broken Hill in New South Wales, Australia; in the Mammoth District of Arizona in the United States; and in the Mendip Hills of Somerset, England.